earle/react-native-chart/README.md

 **NOTE!** The current major version (1.X.Y) is still being developed.
 If you are looking for the most recent iOS-only version, please download `^0.1.4`.

-**NOTE 2** Starting next week (time of writing Oct.
-13 2016) I will be able to resume development on this project.
-I had to make some clarifications with regard to an IP agreement.

 ![Screenshot](https://raw.githubusercontent.com/tomauty/react-native-chart/master/screenshots/README.png)

 ## Getting Started